caltechlibrary/eprints2archives/README.md

 ### How the list of records is determined

 The EPrints records to be sent to the web archiving services will be limited to the records indicated by the option `-i` (or `/i` on Windows).
 If no `-i` option is given, this program will use all the records available at the given EPrints server.
 The value of `-i` can be one or more integers separated by commas (e.g., `-i 54602,54604`), or a range of numbers separated by a dash (e.g., `-i 1-100`, which is interpreted as the list of numbers 1, 2, ..., 100 inclusive), or some combination thereof.
 The value of the option `-i` can also be a file, in which case, the file is read to get a list of identifiers.
-Note that if you use the `-i` option, you may also want to use the `-k` option described below.

 If the `-l` option (or `/l` on Windows) is given, the records will be additionally filtered to return only those whose last-modified date/time stamp is no older than the given date/time description.
 Valid descriptors are those accepted by the Python [dateparser](https://pypi.org/project/dateparser/) library.
 Make sure to enclose descriptions within single or double quotes.
 Examples: